NotMikey09/ESP8266-32/readme.md

 14. Explain websockets and using websockets display/update live status of LED/sensor readings on webpage.

 15. Create a mesh network of IoT (ESP) devices using [ESP-NOW](https://www.instructables.com/ESP32-With-ESP-Now-Protocol/) protocol.

+16. Rotating a Servo (0-180 and vice versa).